adfaure/adfaure.github.io/content/blog/ai-consciousness.md

-Days after days, months after months, Blake Lemoine starts to consider LaMDA as a colleague, to consider LaMDA as a person, to consider LaMDA as sentient.
+Days after days, months after months, Blake Lemoine starts to consider LaMDA as a colleague, to consider LaMDA as a person, to consider LaMDA as sentient and conscious.
 After informing his human colleagues and his superiors, he leaks some of his [conversations with LaMDA](https://cajundiscordian.medium.com/is-lamda-sentient-an-interview-ea64d916d917).